 - Total Cost: $995

-A family in San Francisco wants a viewing (without embalming) followed by aquamation and the return of remains in a handcrafted ceramic urn.
+In a higher-cost market, a viewing (without embalming) followed by aquamation and return of remains in a handcrafted ceramic urn might add up to:

 - Basic Services of Funeral Director: $1,800